 However, about a year after taking the blood thinner, Hartman began to experience severe gastrointestinal bleeding.
 She was hospitalized in 2014, but thankfully after being taken off the drug, she eventually recovered her health and stopped experiencing the bleeding problems.

 In 2015, Hartman and her husband brought a Xarelto lawsuit against Janssen Pharmaceutical, a division of the multinational drug and consumer products company Johnson & Johnson that makes the anticoagulant.
 The couple, who live in Indiana, also sued Bayer, which markets the product alongside J&J.

 The Hartmans’ suit became the first in a state court to be tried as a bellwether trial.
 Bellwether trials often set precedents for similar cases and can signal to both companies and future plaintiffs the types of arguments that juries are likely to respond to.

 The Hartmans had to wait more than two years from the time they filed their initial complaint to the trial itself.
-Once the trial was ready to start, they experienced yet another setback when it was discovered that the plaintiffs’ doctor had allegedly met with a sales representative from Janssen pharmaceuticals.
+Once the trial was ready to start, they experienced yet another setback when it was discovered that the plaintiffs’ doctor had allegedly met with a sales representative from Janssen Pharmaceuticals (a Johnson & Johnson division).
 After that meeting, the doctor changed his testimony, claiming that he was not aware of the gastrointestinal bleeding experienced by Lynn Hartman in 2014.
 As a result, the Hartman’s lawyers requested that the doctor not be allowed to testify.

 Later during the trial, however, the pharmaceutical companies were beset by a former commissioner of the U.S. Food & Drug Administration, who claimed that Xarelto’s drug label was inadequate to warn patients of potential problems with the drug.
 Kessler had testified in previous Xarelto trials, as well.